Pattie Boyd: Career

-Modeling
+Modelling

-Boyd began her fashion career in 1962, modeling at first in London and Paris.
+Boyd began her fashion career in 1962, modelling at first in London and Paris.
 Among her regular assignments at that time were jobs for the UK edition of Vogue, Vanity Fair, Elle in France, and Honey, as well as fashion spreads in newspapers such as The Daily Telegraph and The Times.
 She was photographed by David Bailey, Terence Donovan and Brian Duffy, among others, and appeared on the cover of British Vogue.
 Other popular models of the day, such as Twiggy, based their modeling appearance on Boyd.
 In the description of journalist Tom Hibbert, Boyd and Jean Shrimpton became "international celebrities" as the embodiment of the "British female 'look' – mini-skirt, long, straight hair and wide-eyed loveliness".
 This look defined Western fashion for women as a result of the international popularity of the Beatles and other British Invasion musical acts from 1964 onwards.
 In her autobiography, Boyd recalls being known as the muse to designer Ossie Clark, who used to call some of his designs "Pattie".

 In early 1964, Boyd appeared in a television advertising campaign for Smith's crisps, directed by Richard Lester.
 Lester then cast her as a schoolgirl in the Beatles' 1964 film A Hard Day's Night, where she met and befriended the group's lead guitarist, George Harrison.
 Boyd's modelling career skyrocketed as a result of her subsequent romantic involvement with Harrison.
 She recalls that further assignments for Vogue and Vanity Fair were the result, along with jobs for Tatler (with photographer Jeanloup Sieff), more TV commercials, for Smith's and for L'Oréal's Dop shampoo brand, and advertisements in newspaper fashion pages.